Policy Improvement Reinforcement Learning: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) has become a central post-training paradigm for improving the reasoning capabilities of large language models.
-Yet existing methods share a common blind spot: they optimize policies based on instantaneous group-level or batch-level statistics without ever verifying whether the resulting update actually improved the model.
-This open-loop design — updating in isolation at each step, guided only by within-group (batch) reward signals — means optimization can drift or collapse with no mechanism to detect and correct these failures.
-We argue that the missing ingredient is policy improvement feedback: the ability to measure and optimize inter-iteration progress directly.
-To this end, we introduce Policy Improvement Reinforcement Learning (PIRL), a framework that replaces surrogate reward maximization with the explicit objective of maximizing cumulative policy improvement across iterations, and prove this temporal objective is perfectly aligned with maximizing final task performance.
-Building on PIRL, we propose Policy Improvement Policy Optimization (PIPO), which introduces the closed-loop optimization through inter-batch policy improvement verification.
-At each iteration, PIPO evaluates whether the previous update yielded genuine improvement against a sliding-window historical baseline, then actively reinforces beneficial updates and suppresses the harmful ones — transforming an open-loop process into a self-correcting one.
-We provide theoretical analysis showing that PIPO performs ascent on the PIRL objective in expectation, and experiments on mathematical reasoning benchmarks demonstrate improved stability and performance over GRPO and its variants.
+Reinforcement learning has become a central post-training paradigm for improving LLM and agent capabilities.
+Yet existing RL post-training methods share a common blind spot: they update policies from rewards, advantages, or distillation targets computed on the current batch, without observing the effect of the update itself.
+This open-loop optimization can make local signals an unreliable proxy for actual policy improvement, especially under finite sampling, generation stochasticity, and feedback noise.
+We argue that the missing ingredient is policy-improvement feedback: the ability to measure progress across policy iterations.
+We introduce Policy Improvement Reinforcement Learning (PIRL), which formulates expected performance gain between successive policies as an explicit objective aligned with final task performance.
+Building on PIRL, we propose Policy Improvement Policy Optimization (PIPO), a plug-in closed-loop framework that verifies the previous update against a sliding-window historical performance anchor.
+PIPO uses this feedback to modulate the local learning signal of the base policy optimization algorithm, reinforcing updates associated with measured progress and suppressing those associated with performance drops.
+We provide theoretical evidence that PIPO locally aligns policy updates with the PIRL improvement objective.
+Experiments on mathematical reasoning, code, tool-use, and self-distillation settings show that PIPO yields consistent gains across PPO, group-relative, and self-distillation policy optimization families.